akihikodaki/dts/test_plans/ice_advanced_rss_pppoe_test_plan.rst

      testpmd> flow destroy 0 rule 1
      testpmd> flow list 0

-   check the rule 1 not exists in the list. destroy the rule 0::
+   check the rule 1 not exists in the list, and repeat step 2 destroy the rule 0::

      testpmd> flow destroy 0 rule 0
      testpmd> flow list 0

+   check not rule in the list, and send all pkts have no hash values.

 Subcase 4: two rules, scope larger created first, and the smaller one created later
 -----------------------------------------------------------------------------------